zeroibc/my-mac-os/README.md

 I use a lot of applications on my mac.
 Here is a list of the ones that I love and use the most in my day to day life, sorted by their importance :

 #### 1. [Alfred](https://www.alfredapp.com/)
 - this is by far my favourite application that I have.
-It saved me [a lot of time](http://i.imgur.com/eavekiX.png) in my life and has a really great [community](http://www.alfredforum.com/) and [very powerful workflows](http://www.packal.org/) that you can use
+It saved me [a lot of time](https://i.imgur.com/L2Y0o44.png) in my life and has a really great [community](http://www.alfredforum.com/) and [very powerful workflows](https://www.alfredapp.com/workflows/) that you can use
 - I have attached the ones I use the most to [this repo](https://github.com/learn-anything/alfred-workflows)
 	- feel free to use any that you like
 - I also [wrote an article](https://medium.com/@NikitaVoloboev/writing-alfred-workflows-in-go-2a44f62dc432) on how anyone can start developing workflows of their own using Go language

 #### 2. [MindNode](https://mindnode.com)

-- an application which allowed me to create all of the mind maps from [Learn Anything](https://learn-anything.xyz/)
+- an application which allowed me to create all of the mind maps for [Learn Anything](https://learn-anything.xyz/)
 - it is an incredible joy to make mind maps in this app and I use it to visualize everything :
 	- [my notes, my projects, my plans, my thoughts](https://medium.com/@NikitaVoloboev/mind-map-everything-d27670f70739#.p7w44kr44)
 - I also try to completely bridge the gap between my mind maps and my mind with [this alfred workflow](https://github.com/nikitavoloboev/alfred-my-mind)
-- I wrote a bit more about how I use this app [here](https://nikitavoloboev.gitbooks.io/knowledge/content/macOS/apps/Mindnode.html)
+- I wrote more about how I use this app [here](https://nikitavoloboev.gitbooks.io/knowledge/content/macOS/apps/Mindnode.html)

 #### 3. [Karabiner](https://pqrs.org/osx/karabiner/)
 - one of the applications I cannot live without, allows me to bind any key that I want.
 You can take a look at the config files I use for it [here](https://github.com/nikitavoloboev/dotfiles)